DHRI-Curriculum/Dhrift-Homepage/index.md

 show_call_box: false
 ---

-A curriculum and infrastructure for technical teaching in the humanities.
+A curriculum and infrastructure for teaching technology with the humanities.